cykod/Quintus-website/public/guide/animation.md

 The Quintus `Anim` module adds in support for both frame based animation and tween based animation via two components: `animation` and `tween`.
 The first works by setting up sprites that work with sprite sheets to define animations (stuff like, walk left, walk right, jump, etc) the second by animating properties of sprites via keyframes.

-# Setting up animation sprites
+## Setting up animation sprites

-Before you can add in frame animations to a Sprite, you need to create an animation sheet by calling `Q.animations` and passing in a name and the details about the differen named animations.
+Before you can add in frame animations to a Sprite, you need to create an animation sheet by calling `Q.animations` and passing in a name and the details about the different named animations.

 Here's an example: